-- 3.3.6 Information to Budget Holders: The Finance team will provide up-to-date budget reports to Senior Executive Team (SET) members and Budget Holders via an online system showing live income and expenditure by nominal code.
+- 3.3.6 Information to Budget Holders: The Finance team will provide up-to-date budget reports to Senior Executive Team (SET) members and as required.
 The Finance team will provide appropriate training for Budget Holders. - 3.3.7 Public Access: Pursuant to the Charities Acts of 1993 and 2006, the Corporation is required to supply any person with a copy of the College's most recent financial statements within two months of a request.
 The Act enables the Corporation to levy a reasonable fee and this will be charged at the discretion of the CFO.
 The College will also allow members of the public to inspect the statement of accounts during normal working hours and make a copy available on the College's website.